victor-basurto/dotfiles/nvim/README.md

 # 💤 LazyVim

-## This Repo will be archived soon and replaced by the new DOTFILES repository

 ## Neovim Configuration Overview

 This Neovim configuration enhances the editing experience with a selection of powerful plugins and custom key mappings.